 How to impress a recruiterThe Career Development Center (CDC)

-Did you know that during the 2016 – 2017 academic year, the Mount Holyoke Career Development Center hosted more than 30 employers on-campus for information sessions, including Google, McKinsey & Company, Barclays and Teach for America?
+Did you know that every year the Mount Holyoke Career Development Center hosts dozens of employers on-campus for information sessions, including Google, McKinsey & Company, Barclays and Teach for America?

 Fall is an especially busy time for these events, which provide an excellent opportunity for you to meet employers — and for them to meet you!
 If you’ve never been to an information session before, or have attended one but weren’t quite sure if you were “doing it right,” here are some pointers from our external relations experts.